-We have zero tolerance to slavery and human trafficking.
+We have zero tolerance for any acts of slavery and human trafficking.
 To ensure all those within our business, supply chain and contractors comply with our values and ethics, we have in place Corporate Social Responsibility Standards.
-Our compliance team consists of:
+Our compliance team consists of individuals from:

-- Legal

-- Audit and Compliance
+- Legal - Audit and Compliance

 - Human Resources

 - Procurement

 - Security